LockManipulator/Locksport/Safe manipulation/README.md

 Resources for safe manipulation

 8077JigStand: Mount to hold an S&G 8077 padlock for manipulation.
+My digital indicator: https://a.co/d/2FFRM4I and my spring: https://a.co/d/c3aXYTS.

 Safecracking for Everyone First Edition: First edition of my book on safe manipulation.
 Uses the AWL method for manipulation.
 Poorly written.
 Uploaded for historical reasons.